pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/03_configure_consumer_and_provider_pipelines.md

 🔁 Repeat the above instructions to configure the Pactflow account for your provider project.
 There are _TWO_ files to be updated in the provider project - `.github/workflows/build.yml` and `.github/workflows/verify_changed_pact.yml`.

 After you have pushed your changes to the workflow files, the provider pipeline will run, fetching and verifying the configured pacts from your Pactflow account, and publishing the results back.
-The `can-i-deploy` command will pass, and allow the provider to be deployed.
+The `can-i-deploy` command will pass, and allow the provider to be deployed. ✅

 ## Back to the consumer

-✅ To make all your builds go green, trigger the `example-consumer` workflow again in the Github Actions page (`Actions` -> Under `Workflows`, select `Build` -> `Run workflow` -> `Run workflow`).
+✅ To make both your builds go green, trigger the `example-consumer` workflow again in the Github Actions page (`Actions` -> Under `Workflows`, select `Build` -> `Run workflow` -> `Run workflow`).

 ## Expected state by the end of this step